Maeeen/qemu-semester-project/README.md

-# Implementing coverage on QEMU with plugins
+# 🚀🧩 Implementing coverage on QEMU with plugins

-The goal of this project is to implement what can QEMU do with plugins.
-The goal is to implement coverage and `cmplog` features for AFL++.
+The goal of this project is to explore what can QEMU do with plugins and its viability for fuzzing.
+The project is made in the context of a Master semester project under the supervision of Florian Hoffhammer, in the HexHive laboratory at _École Polytechnique Fédérale de Lausanne_, Switzerland.

 This project bundles simple targets for testing the plugins that are under the `targets/` directory.

-For convenience, AFLplusplus and QEMU are submodules.
-If not used as submodules, the initialization of submodules can be ignored.
+⚠ This a PoC, not a production-ready tool. ⚠

+## Background, and why?

+QEMU is a powerful emulator that can emulate a wide range of architectures.
+To leverage QEMU for fuzzing, AFL++ has a QEMU mode (`-Q`), based on a ≥4 years old fork of QEMU.
+While this hasn't been a problem for most users, it can be interesting to see what are the downsides and upsides of using latest QEMU versions, leveraging plugins, with AFL++.

+Quickly summarized, we have (at least) the following advantages and
+disadvantages:
+- Slower than the `-Q` mode to the lack of two main things:
+  - Improving the FS performance by caching TBs translations (even though, this can be achieved.)
+  - Forking at a really early stage of QEMU initialization.
+- Easier implementation and maintainability of new features, while being compatible with a wide range of QEMU versions
+- Does not require obscure patches to QEMU, e.g. a *previous*

+It is also a very good occasion to highlight the excellent work of the QEMU and AFL++ developers, and to see how they can be combined.

 ## Project layout